mathematic-inc/vscode-latex/README.md

 ## Requirements

 - [latexindent.pl](https://github.com/cmhughes/latexindent.pl): A `perl` script for formatting LaTeX.
+- [ChkTeX](https://www.nongnu.org/chktex/): A LaTeX semantic checker; i.e. linter.

-  - Comes with most `TeX` distributions (look for the `latexindent` package)
+Both come with most `TeX` distributions (look for the `latexindent` package)

 ## Extension Settings

+### Linter

+- `latex.linter.enabled`: Enables the linter.
+  - Default is `true`.
+- `latex.linter.delay`: Duration (in ms) to delay linting during contiguous typing.
+  - Default is `1000`.
+- `latex.linter.config`: Absolute (or relative; see [Resolution Algorithm](#resolution-algorithm)) path to the configuration file for the linter.
+  - Default behavior is to search the directory (or parents) of the file (or the workspace) till a configuration is found.
+See [Resolution Algorithm](#resolution-algorithm).

+### Formatter

-- `latex.columnLimit`: Sets the column limit for a given line.
+- `latex.formatter.columnLimit`: Sets the column limit for a given line.
 A column limit of `0` means that there is no column limit.
   - Default is `80`.
   - This is ignored if a configuration file is found in some parent of the file.
-- `latex.formatterConfig`: Absolute (or relative; see [Resolution Algorithm](#resolution-algorithm)) path to the configuration file for the formatter.
+- `latex.formatter.config`: Absolute (or relative; see [Resolution Algorithm](#resolution-algorithm)) path to the configuration file for the formatter.
 Must end in `.yaml`.
   - Default behavior is to search the directory (or parents) of the file (or the workspace) till a configuration is found.
 See [Resolution Algorithm](#resolution-algorithm).

-## Formatter Configuration
+## Configuration Files

-> **Warning.** Since we don't parse the formatter configuration file (this creates some overhead), we don't know what options are ahead of time so we ignore all options if a formatter configuration is found.
-In particular, the `columnLimit` option and VS Code's tab size/"indent or spaces" options are ignored if a formatter configuration is found.
+> **Warning.** Since we don't parse configuration files, we don't know what options are ahead of time so we ignore all options if a configuration is found.
+In particular, for formatter configurations, if found, the `formatter.columnLimit` option and VS Code's tab size/"indent or spaces" options are ignored.

-Configuration files for the formatter are resolved through this extension rather than through the formatter (the latter doesn't have a good resolution algorithm, but ours is a superset of theirs).
+Configuration files are resolved through this extension rather than through the formatter/linter.
+The resolution algorithm is a superset of theirs.

 ### Configuration File Names

+#### Formatter

 In accordance with the resolution algorithm of the formatter, the configuration file names have the following priority: